Skip to Content

 ℹ️

 Visual selection policy: The AI defaults to text and math blocks.
-Visual blocks like tables, charts, and flow diagrams are only used when they are materially clearer than text.
+Visual blocks like tables, charts, diagrams, and videos are only used when they are materially clearer than text.
 Every visual block includes an internal note explaining why a visual format was chosen.